Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 ## Creating the Web Service

-The Azure CLI implements the *ml service create* command, which deploys the web service and returns a scoring endpoint.
+The Azure CLI implements the *ml service create* command, which deploys the web service and returns a scoring endpoint URL.

 When creating a realtime web service, you must supply a name for the service and a scoring script (sometimes referred to as the driver file.)
-The scoring script loads the data and runs it against the model.
+The scoring script loads the data and runs it against the model to provide predictions.

 Additionally, you can specify the following options for a realtime service: